Utah Administrative Code

 (12) "UAPA" means the Utah Administrative Procedures Act, Title 63 Chapter 46b.

-(a) The Executive Secretary is delegated authority by the Board to administer the Decontamination Specialist Certification Program established within the Division.
+(a) The Director is delegated authority by the Board to administer the Decontamination Specialist Certification Program established within the Division.

-(b) The Executive Secretary may take any action necessary or incidental to develop certification standards and issue or revoke a certificate.
+(b) The Director may take any action necessary or incidental to develop certification standards and issue or revoke a certificate.
 These actions include but are not limited to:

 (1) Establishing certification standards;